Sexual Abuse In Schools

 All colleges and universities must have clear policies and procedures in place for addressing sexual abuse and to take swift and appropriate action when such incidents occur.

 The same federal requirements apply to all public schools and private schools receiving federal funding.
 One major difference between college and K-12 Title IX is who is involved.
 In college cases as long as the victim is over 18 years old, they get to engage in the process without any outside involvement from parents, caregivers, or any local law enforcement or officials.
 The same cannot and should be said for K-12, when a minor is involved in any allegation of sexual abuse there are often other reporting requirements as we have discussed above.
-In many instances, the school will have to report the child abuse to Childline and or other authorities for further investigation.
+In many instances, the school will have to report the child abuse to Childline and or other authorities for further investigation and seek justice if necessary.